Relationships between minimum rank problem parameters for cobipartite graphs: Introduction

 \section{Introduction}

 The question of how a combinatorial description of a matrix allows bounds to be placed on its rank is a well-studied one (see, e.g., \cite{not_necessarily_symmetric,fgggjlsz2018,hs93,johnson_and_link,johnson_and_zhang}).
-Our work here bears on two different variants of this problem, one for zero-nonzero patterns, and one for simple graphs.
+Our work here concerns two different variants of this problem, one for zero-nonzero patterns, and one for simple graphs.

 The \defterm{zero-nonzero pattern} of a matrix is a specification of exactly which entries of the matrix are zero and which are nonzero.
 More formally, we say that a \defterm{zero-nonzero pattern matrix} is a matrix with entries from the set $\{0,*\}$.
 Where no confusion may result, we refer to a zero-nonzero pattern matrix as just a \defterm{zero-nonzero pattern} or even simply as just a \defterm{pattern}, when the context makes it clear what is meant.